Wabash & Monroe & Madison Wesley Willis 1987

 The Lakefront Wesley Willis 1986

-For those of you that THINK you know him, watch the documentary!
+For those of you that THINK you know him,!
 Willis was born in Chicago, Illinois on May 31, 1963.
 According to the Los Angeles Times, “Willis grew up in Chicago’s projects as one of 10 children of parents who had a violent relationship and separated when he was young.
 He spent time in several foster homes and was essentially raised by two older brothers, who went with him from home to home.”

 In 1989, Willis began hearing what he called “demons” and was diagnosed with paranoid schizophrenia.
 He was institutionalized for two months after his diagnosis.
 He often mentioned that his demons were named “Heartbreaker”, “Nervewrecker”, and “Meansucker”.
 He called his psychotic episodes “hell rides”, and alternatively, he declared rock and roll to be “the joy ride music”.